yellowsink/hrtrack/README.md

 # HRTrack

-A PWA to track HRT.
+A PWA to track your HRT.

+HRTrack is very work-in-progress at the time of writing, please see the roadmap for info on current status of development.

 Goals:
  - remind you to take your HRT (push notifications optional)